anujanand6/Hospital-Management-System/README.md

    4) Click on ```Load Folder Contents```
    5) Select the ```db_project``` schema
    6) Click on ```Start Import```
+   7) Verify that the required tables have been imported
 5) Modify the variables ```USER```, ```PASSWORD``` and ```DB_SCHEMA``` in the ```database.py```
-6) Open the terminal and navigate to the project directory
+6) Open a terminal window and navigate to the project directory
 7) Run the command:``` streamlit run app.py ```
 8) The streamlit webpage should be accessible from the browser on this URL: ```http://localhost:8501/```